-To repaint the building, Brown would also have to resurface the hotel with hydrated lime to replicate the original skin, as well as the window frames, would need to be constructed of Douglas fir, red cedar, and gulf cypress.
-According to Brown, previous owners who renovated the building rarely removed the building original elements.
-They carpeted over intricate tile flooring, stuck tar paper above skylights and placed modern drinking fountains in front of the originals.
-He estimated about 98 percent of the building is still in its original form.
+To repaint the building, Brown would also have to resurface the hotel with hydrated lime to replicate the original skin, as well as the window frames, which would need to be constructed of Douglas fir, red cedar, and gulf cypress.
+According to Brown, previous owners who renovated the building rarely removed the building’s original elements; the intricate tile flooring had been carpeted over, tar paper was stuck to the skylights, and placed modern drinking fountains in front of the originals.
+Brown estimated about 98 percent of the building is still in its original form.

 Restoration of the building’s exterior began in January 2015 and included surface repair, pressure washing, paint removal, chemical treatment, and a comprehensive resurfacing of the exterior.

 While the original plans were for turning the building into condominiums, that has since changed and current plans call for operating the building as a boutique hotel.
 The hotel will feature geothermal cooling as opposed to traditional air conditioning, a permanent art gallery as well as theme gallery showings throughout the year, and the best WiFi/internet in the city.
 The project is expected to be completed in 18 to 24 months.